afrojarimon/media-query/README.md

-# media-query this is am exmple of making a header responsive by using #media-query
+This is am exmple of making a header responsive by using #media-query for viewing: